|We've made all kinds of improvements, like changing the billiards ball to a soda can!|

 - This works against any attack, which includes enemy ships flakking her.

-- This includes attacks that deal zero damage so long as you spent a defense token.
+- You can spend defense tokens even if they don't meaningfully affect the attack.
 Your opponent flubbed his dice roll and did 0 damage?
 Spend a brace token (0 halved rounded up is still 0) and then bamf away.

-Don't forget to also use the Cloak move at the end of the squadron phase.
-Sometimes I forget to Cloak move Whisper because I've already moved her several times in a turn and I figure I'm done.
+Don't forget to also use her regular Cloak move at the end of the Squadron Phase.
+Sometimes I forget to Cloak move Whisper because I've already moved her several times earlier in the round and I figure I'm done.
 Nope!